conda/conda/docs/source/building/meta-yaml.rst

 It is also possible to use a different syntax for these environment variables that allows default values to be set, although it is somewhat more verbose.
-This is the example above using the other syntax:
+This is the example above using the syntax that allows defaults:

 .. code-block:: yaml